RB-DataAnalyst/RB_DataAnlayst.GitHub.io/bank.md

 **Project Description**: Data mined 1.2M real bank transactions to find financial outliers for anomalies & correlations

 ## This can be a template for an internal project
-**Project description:** You can use this template to create projects in the future.
-Simply duplicate the page and change the text and images.

 ### 1. You can have sections and text.
-Just like this.
-And you can even add internal coding blocks

 ```SQL
 print('this is the python code I used to solve this problem')